oysnet/django-resetdb/README.rst

 About
 -----

-Allow to drap tables before syncdb
+Allow to drop tables before syncdb

 ------------
 Installation